Authored by the expert who managed and guided the team behind the Oman Property Pack

 Does a property price drop look likely in Muscat as of 2026?

-The single macro factor that would most increase the odds of a Muscat price drop is a sharp rise in borrowing costs or a sudden tightening of credit availability, which would squeeze affordability and cool demand.
+The single biggest macro factor that could increase the odds of a property price drop in Muscat is a sharper rise in borrowing costs, because higher mortgage payments would quickly reduce what local buyers can afford.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Muscat.